-From late June to early August, incoming OUS students live on campus and participate in two academic courses taught by Colgate faculty members, with emphasis on critical reading, analytical writing, and quantitative literacy skills.
-Courses are intensive and on a shortened schedule; they range from cancer biology to educational studies to the core curriculum.
+From late June to early August, OUS students live on campus and participate in two academic courses taught by Colgate faculty members, with emphasis on critical reading, analytical writing, and quantitative literacy skills.
+Courses are intensive and on a shortened schedule; they range from cancer biology to education studies to sociology.